Breast Implant Placement

 - More unified aging (sagging) of the breast tissue and implant over time

-Disadvantage of subglandular placement include:
+Disadvantages of subglandular placement include:

 - Potential for greater visibility of the upper edge of the implant